resbaz/hpc/tutorial_1.rst

 What does a High Performance Computer look like, and why do I need to know?

-There is no need for users to have a comprehensive understanding of the HPC hardware, but there is a need for users to have some idea of what it looks like - how it is made up.
+There is no need for users to have a comprehensive understanding of the HPC hardware, but there is a need for users to have some idea of how it is made up.

 HPC is normal computing, writ large.
 There is more RAM ("memory"), more CPU, more HD, more network bandwidth.